Kaushikmak/Room-chat/README.md

 # StuddieBuddie - Study Room Discussion Platform 🎓

-StuddieBuddie is a dynamic web application built with Django that facilitates study group discussions and knowledge sharing.
-Users can create study rooms, join discussions, and collaborate with fellow learners.
+Room Chat is a dynamic web application built with Django that facilitates group discussions and knowledge sharing.
+Users can create rooms, join discussions, and collaborate with fellow learners.

 ## 🌐 Live Demo
 Visit the live application: [StuddieBuddie](https://kaushikmak.pythonanywhere.com/)